cambridge-cares/CitiesKG/CEA_AGENT/README.md

 The CEA agent can be used to interact with the [City Energy Analyst (CEA)](https://www.cityenergyanalyst.com/) and the data it produces on building energy demands and the electricity supply available if PV panels are placed on available surfaces.

-The agent currently curries for building geometry and building usage stored in the knowledge graph, and the resulting output data is added to the named graph 'energyprofile'.
+The agent currently queries for building geometry and building usage stored in the knowledge graph, and the resulting output data is added to the named graph 'energyprofile'.

 The CEA Agent provides three endpoints: